eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sw-testing-verification-validation.md

 + 5+ years of experience on Dev/Test tools such as Git, Jenkins, Jira, Robot Framework/pytest,  Zephyr Scale/qTest, Grafana etc.
 + Knowledges of Web test frameworks like ***Selenium, React.js, Headless Chromium*** is a plus
 + Automated testing: Karma, Protractor
 + skill set:
+	- Experience with Continuous Integration systems (e.g., Jenkins, Travis, GitLab)
+	- Experience working with Docker containers
+	- Experience with AWS or Kubernetes
+	- Expand our existing test automation framework and test coverage.
+	- Develop new tests and tools for our GitLab.com frontend, backend APIs and services, and low-level systems like geo replication, CI/CD, and load balancing.
+	- Identify and drive the adoption of best practices in code health, testing, testability, and maintainability.
+You should know about clean code and the test pyramid, and champion these concepts.
+	- Analyze complex software systems and collaborate with others to improve the overall design, testability and quality.
+	- Strive for the fastest feedback possible.
+Test parallelization should be a top priority.
+You see distributed systems as a core challenge of good test automation infrastructure.
+	- Configure automated tests to execute reliably and efficiently in CI/CD environments.
+	- Track and communicate test results in a timely, effective, and automated manner.
+	- Experience using test automation tools like Capybara, Watir, Selenium
++ skill set:
 	- Software Engineer in Test
 	- Splunk is looking for an enthusiastic and innovative test engineer to take an active role in crafting the quality of our web application, empowering our customers to quickly detect, troubleshoot and resolve their infrastructure and application issues.